thedropbears/git-tutorial/README.md

 Pull from the main repo (dropbears), and push to your personal repo.
 Then one of the admins will pull your changes from your repo onto the main (dropbears) repo.
-Keep your repo up to date as you work with plenty of 'git fetch dropbears' and rebase your work with 'git rebase dropbears/master'
+Keep your repo up to date as you work with plenty of 'git fetch dropbears' and rebase your work with 'git rebase dropbears/main'
-Push your work (still on your branch, not on master!).
+Push your work (still on your branch, not on main!).

 * Cleaning up
-After your commits have been accepted and put onto the master branch of 'dropbears' you can delete your local topic branch and the topic branch on your GitHub fork.
+After your commits have been accepted and put onto the main branch of 'dropbears' you can delete your local topic branch and the topic branch on your GitHub fork.
-Change back to the master branch: git checkout master
+Change back to the main branch: git checkout main
 Pull from 'dropbears':
   git pull dropbears
 Delete your local branch: